 If you grew up in the ’70s, you probably owned a peasant skirt.
-These flouncy tiered skirts seem to resurface every summer, and there’s always a handful of 40 +women who love to embrace this gypsy look.
+These long, tiered, flouncy skirts seem to resurface every summer, and there’s always a handful of 40 +women who love to embrace this gypsy look.
 The problem?
 Peasant skirts can often make a mature woman look frumpy.
 Here’s how to style a peasant skirt so you don’t look dated.

 1. Don’t Hide Behind a Peasant Skirt

 Some women think that, like sweatshirts and mumus, peasant skirts are a great way to hide a big stomach or an overweight bottom half.
-After all, these skirts are big, loose, and comfortable.
-But in reality, peasant skirts just make big women look bigger.
-They don’t hide pounds.
-In fact, all the tiers and flounce add extra weight exactly where you don’t want it, around your middle and hips.
-You definitely want to avoid peasant skirts if you have a big tummy or heavy bottom half.
+After all, these skirts are oversized, loose, and comfortable.
+But in reality, peasant skirts don’t hide pounds.
+All those tiers and flounces add extra weight exactly where you don’t want it around your waist and hips.
+They are not the best choice if you have a large stomach or heavy bottom half.

 2. Get the Right Length

-Peasant skirts can also be unflattering when they end at the widest part of your leg, right at mid-calf.
+Peasant skirts can also be unflattering when they end at the broadest part of your leg, right at mid-calf.
 You can look short and dumpy in such a long loose skirt that cuts you off in the middle of your lower leg.
-Wearing your skirt just below the knee or just a touch above or at the ankle.
+Wearing your dress just below the knee or touch above or at the ankle.
 High-low peasant skirts that are shorter at the front and longer at the back are a modern and youthful way to wear a peasant skirt.

 3. Proportion is Key

 This is a biggie.
 The rule is when you are wearing something full on the bottom; you need to wear something more fitted up top.
 A wide, flowy peasant skirt suits a tank, a wrap top, or a fitted tee, not something big, loose, and blousy or that has too much frill.
-When you wear wide on top and wide on the bottom, you end up looking look heavy and wide.
-No loose peasant blouses with a peasant skirt, or you’ll look 70’s retro.
+When you wear loose and wide on top and wide on the bottom, you look heavy and wide.
+If you want to wear something like a soft peasant blouse with your skirt, tuck in and belt it.